dsa-ntc/birminghamdsa.github.io/_pages/our-work.md

         </div>
         <div class="contentSection" id="AFROSOC">
             <h2>AfroSocialists and Socialists of Color (AFROSOC)</h2>
-            <h5>Facilitator: Jason K. (he/him)</h5>
+            <h5>Chair: Marcel E. (he/they)</h5>
             <hr>
-            <p>Birmingham DSA's AfroSocialists and Socialists of Color (Bham DSA AFROSOC) Section advocates for and builds power with socialists who self-identify as Black, Indigenous, or Persons of Color (BIPOC) and their communities.
+            <p>Birmingham DSA AFROSOC Section’s mission is to end racism and capitalism, also known as racial capitalism.
+We recognize that racial capitalism has evolved from colonialism and imperialism, and further enables the ruling class’s exploitation of all life on this planet and the planet itself.

-            <p>Our goal is to affirm a space and network for BIPOC comrades to gain support, develop as leaders in DSA and in their communities, and take action.
+            <p>To pursue this mission, we affirm a collective gathering space for BIPOC socialists in Birmingham and Tuscaloosa to grow, find support, organize, and take action.

-            <p>We also aim to organize a mass movement of the multiracial, multiethnic working class in order to end racial capitalism, as well as all forms of material oppression based on social construction and biological existence.

             <p>Any person in the Birmingham and Tuscaloosa metropolitan areas who self-identify as BIPOC can become a voting member of AFROSOC.
 Birmingham DSA and/or DSA membership is not required to be a voting member of AFROSOC.